-• Note: 'jim' is not an object of type 'Person' but a reference to an object of type 'Person' (more on this later).
+- Note: 'jim' is not an object of type 'Person' but a reference to an object of type 'Person' (more on this in a later section). - For Python people a reference to an object is similar to references in Python.

 An Instance Is An Actual Example Of A Class